Zero Gravity Chairs & Other Remedies for Sciatica Treatment at Home

 It’s important to alternate heat therapy with cold therapy.
 Applying an ice pack (also for 15 to 20 minutes per treatment) can help treat inflammation of the sciatic nerve, which is a common cause of sciatica symptoms.
 When you’re applying an ice pack, be sure to wrap it in a thin towel to avoid direct contact with your skin.
 Direct application of an ice pack to your skin can cause severe damage to your skin, making matters worse.

 When you’re experiencing sciatic nerve pain, we know that exercise and staying active may sound like the worst thing in the world.
-The truth, however, is that there are exercises for sciatic nerve pain that are not only natural remedies for sciatica treatment but may help prevent future sciatica symptoms, as well.
+However, the truth is that there are exercises tailored for sciatic nerve pain that not only act as natural remedies for sciatica treatment but may also contribute to preventing future symptoms.

 Sciatica pain relief massage therapy sessions may also be helpful for sciatica treatment at home.
 Studies have shown that regular massages can decrease pain, increase range of motion, and help improve healing in those with sciatica symptoms.
 As an at home treatment, there are a number of on-demand massage services available in today’s market.